A peek at Shift4 Payments Inc. (FOUR): Who has invested in It?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 3.16 million shares valued at $238.18 million.
 The investor’s holdings represent 7.95% of the FOUR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Durable Capital Partners LP with 2.94 million shares valued at $221.78 million to account for 7.40% of the shares outstanding.
 The other top investors are AllianceBernstein, L.P. which holds 1.87 million shares representing 4.70% and valued at over $140.83 million, while Ameriprise Financial, Inc. holds 4.48% of the shares totaling 1.78 million with a market value of $134.22 million.

-Shift4 Payments Inc. (NYSE: FOUR) is 23.45% higher on its value in year-to-date trading and has touched a low of $30.00 and a high of $99.26 in the current 52-week trading range.
+Shift4 Payments Inc. (NYSE: FOUR) is 33.14% higher on its value in year-to-date trading and has touched a low of $30.00 and a high of $104.11 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The FOUR stock was last observed hovering at around $90.50 in the last trading session, with the day’s gains setting it 2.58% off its average median price target of $90.00 for the next 12 months.
-It is also 19.06% off the consensus price target high of $115.00 offered by 12 analysts, but current levels are -32.97% lower than the price target low of $70.00 for the same period.
+The FOUR stock was last observed hovering at around $101.40 in the last trading session, with the day’s loss setting it -1.01% off its average median price target of $90.00 for the next 12 months.
+It is also 16.34% off the consensus price target high of $120.00 offered by 12 analysts, but current levels are -43.41% lower than the price target low of $70.00 for the same period.

 Shift4 Payments Inc. (FOUR) Analyst Forecasts